francabrera/ibmqx-user-guides/rst/beginners-guide/introduction.rst

 The Beginner’s Guide is designed to teach new learners how work with a with real quantum computer, via IBM's `Quantum Composer <https://quantumexperience.ng.bluemix.net/qx/editor>`_ interface.
 It introduces the fundamental concepts of quantum information science, and explains how those concepts are utilized in quantum computing.
-Readers are encouraged to try out interactive examples included throughout the Guide, and to go on the `Full User Guide <https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=full-user-guide&page=introduction>`_ and `QISKit Tutorials <https://nbviewer.jupyter.org/github/QISKit/qiskit-tutorial/blob/master/index.ipynb>`_ to further their learning.
+Readers are encouraged to try out interactive examples included throughout the Guide, and to then go on to the `Full User Guide <https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=full-user-guide&page=introduction>`_ and `QISKit Tutorials <https://nbviewer.jupyter.org/github/QISKit/qiskit-tutorial/blob/master/index.ipynb>`_ to further their learning.